Bareboating Croatia - Solta

 Europe beckoned us.
 Captain K and I had not been to Europe, together since 2010.
 We decided to use our reciprocal benefits through the Moorings, to see Croatia, like the Greeks who first settled it, from a boat.
 Cruising the smaller islands of Croatia from a small yacht or sailboat, has all the history and culture of a European Vacation with all the autonomy and connection to nature of bareboating.
 The delight comes in seeing these islands up close and at a slower pace.
+For more information on visiting Croatia, Check out these blog posts:

 Our last overnight stay was Maslinica, on the island of Solta.
 Solta has been a holiday resort island since Roman times.
 It is a beautiful place with two fishing ports on either end and small medieval villages inland.
 Exploring the Island is easy, by bike, scooter or foot.
 The quiet town of Maslinica has a beautiful beach with plenty of flat rocks for sunning and clear waters for swimming.
 After strolling around town and enjoying a quayside lunch at Volat, we took a swim and sipped glass of wine along the shore.